The Aluminum Group

 The Aluminum Group is an American pop band from Chicago, Illinois centered on brothers John and Frank Navin.
-The band has released seven albums on the Minty Fresh, Hefty, Wishing Tree, and P-Vine labels.
+The band has released eight albums, on various record labels including Minty Fresh, Hefty, Wishing Tree, and P-Vine.

 History

 The Navin brothers grew up in Detroit, moving to Chicago in 1979.
 In Chicago, they formed their first band in 1982, the hardcore punk band Women In Love.
 In 1985, they left the band, increasingly becoming interested in softer pop music.
 They formed a new performance art group together, Bleak House, and in 1989 started working together on what would evolve into The Aluminum Group.
 The band's name is taken from a line of furniture by Charles and Ray Eames.
 The early line-up of the band included Eddie Carlson (Poi Dog Pondering) on bass and Liz Conant on keyboards.
 The band took inspiration from British groups of the early 1980s such as Everything but the Girl, Marine Girls and The Monochrome Set, as well as The Carpenters and Claudine Longet.